Deep Learning for Biological Data Integration

 Multiscale Modeling and Simulation of Multidrug Resistance

 Bacteria have developed several mechanisms which contribute to multidrug resistance and hinder the development of new antibiotic treatments.
 If the mechanisms involved in resistance were more fully understood, novel treatments might be developed which could rescue our current stream of antibiotics.
 I use modelling and simulation to study the structure and function of multidrug resistance efflux pumps, one of the main contributors to antibiotic resistance.
 I aim to uncover a complete mechanistic understanding of pump function in order to aid efforts to effectively subvert their function.
-This project is a collaboration with researchers at Los Alamos National Laboratory.
+This project was a collaboration with researchers at Los Alamos National Laboratory.
+Relevant publications: [Phillips and Gnanakaran, 2015]

 Molecular Simulation Analysis

 There are many biological and chemical processes which can be studied in remarkable detail using computational modeling and simulation.
 The significant computational cost of these approaches suggests that rigorous analysis of the resulting data is necessary to justify the consumed computational resources, and state-of-the-art statistical and machine learning methods are poised to fill this need.
 However, these methods are often developed outside of the scientific domains where they are applied, and the nuances faced when working with real data make it difficult to discern when these approaches are achieving their intended purpose.
 I use domain knowledge to construct model-based validation frameworks which help to resolve such issues.
 Past domains of interest include intrinsically disordered and natively folded proteins.
-This project is a collaboration with researchers at the University of California, Merced.
+This project was a collaboration with researchers at the University of California, Merced.
+Relevant publications: [Syzonenko and Phillips, 2018] [Phillips, Colvin and Newsam, 2018] [Phillips, Colvin and Newsam, 2011] [Yamada et al., 2010] [Phillips, Colvin, Lau, and Newsam, 2008]

 Robot Prefrontal Cortex (PFC) Working Memory Toolkit (WMtk)